ownprep/linux/chapter1.md

 - Cannot cross filesystem/partition boundaries (inodes are unique per partition)
 - Cannot link to directories (prevents infinite loops)

+> Think of printing multiple identical copies of a book.
+Each copy is complete and independent.
+Destroying one copy leaves all others intact.

 ```bash
 ln original.txt hard_pointer.txt        # create a hard link
 ```